lazarnarcis/presence-app/readme.md

-# Configuration on local serversssss
+# Configuration on local server

 ## Create .env file in main project